Derroylo/oxid-workspace-sample/README.md

 The installation of OXID will be done via an install script that can be found under `.devEnv/gitpod/scripts/install_oxid_demo.sh`

 ## Important notice
 Once you start the workspace and the OXID installer is showing, you will notice that `mod_rewrite` is labeled as red and the installation can not continue.
 That is a false positive error message and occurs because how gitpod handles port forwarding internaly.
-To correct it you need to edit the following file `oxid-esales/oxideshop-ce/source/Core/SystemRequirements.php`.
+To correct it you need to edit the following file `vendor/oxid-esales/oxideshop-ce/source/Core/SystemRequirements.php`.
 Within the function `getRequiredModules` the entry for `mod_rewrite` needs to be removed.

 During the installation process you will get asked for the database connection.
 Enter `localhost:3306` as host and leave the port field empty.
-The user for the database is `root` and the password is `gitpod`
+The database is `gitpod`, user is `root` and the password is `gitpod`